paloobi/offgrid/README.md

 Run `npm install` to install all NPM package dependencies.

 ## Start the App

+Run `gulp` to prepare the frontend JS and CSS.

 Run `npm start` to load up the app at http://localhost:3000